 Do this for yourself.
 No one will do it for you.

 Baby boy and I have ourselves a lazy morning, and then begin to pack his weekend bag for an impromptu super-duper adventure at the grandparents’.
 When we get there, we have a nice lunch together and he quickly forgets all about being the stage-five mom-clinger he typically is.

 I put him down for his afternoon nap and mosey on out (read: peel out of the driveway).
 Childish Gambino sets the tone in the car, and has me slow jamming on a slow moving DVP South without a care in the world.

-When I get home, I take an extended hot shower, and finally emerge the steam room only to lay on the bed and scroll through Instagram.
+When I get home, I take a very extended hot shower, and finally emerge the steam room only to lay on the bed and scroll through Instagram.

 I hit the vaporizer and edit photos from my winter trip to LA.
 Finally.

 I eat a salad.

 And read a few pages of the abandoned book by my bedside.